ubergrape/grape-electron/README.md

 #### macOS store build

-To build version for the macOS app store, set `hardenedRuntime` to `false` in config.
+For macOS store build please use `build:mac:store` and set `hardenedRuntime` to `false` in config.
 To speed up the build process for the app store version, you can leave only `mas` target in macOS `targets` field.

 ### Linux